 Fitness has never been bigger and everyone wants to look like the shredded Instagram ad that’s been following them around for weeks.
 The right supplements can certainly help you achieve some of your #fitgoals.
 But before you even start hitting the weights and downing the shakes, you’ve got to ask yourself, “What popular workout supplements cause hair loss?”
 Because word on the street is that some of them do!
 Of course, you can’t always trust what you hear on the street.

 Some people worry that protein shakes cause hair loss.
 This is not the case.
 If anything, protein shakes may be a form of hair loss prevention by providing you with the nutrition you need to keep your mane thick.
 Instead, the real concern is with supplements that are added to protein powder.
+While protein shakes do not cause hair loss, these food items on your shelf may be a hair culprit.

 Creatine is popular among gym-goers because it can provide increased energy and aid in muscle growth, but does it cause hair loss?
 The thinking goes that creatine increases the amount of testosterone in your bloodstream.
 If you know the answer to the question, “What is DHT and does it impact hair loss?” then you know that dihydrotestosterone (DHT) is what you get when testosterone is exposed to the enzyme Type II 5-alpha reductase, and that those who are genetically predisposed to male pattern baldness (AKA androgenetic alopecia) will begin to experience hair loss if this reaction occurs within the hair follicle’s oil glands.
 More testosterone equals more hair loss, right?
 Not quite!